Which system condition typically requires the addition of latent heat?

 Study for the RSI Phase 5 Test with our comprehensive quiz.
 Utilize flashcards, detailed multiple-choice questions, and gain insights with explanatory hints to get exam-ready!

-The addition of latent heat is specifically associated with the process of evaporation.
-When a substance, such as water, transitions from a liquid to a gaseous state, it requires energy input in the form of latent heat.
-This energy is necessary to overcome the intermolecular forces that hold the molecules together in the liquid state, allowing them to escape into the air as vapor.
+The correct answer is the addition of latent heat during evaporation.
+When a substance, such as water, transitions from a liquid to a gaseous state, it absorbs heat from its surroundings in the form of latent heat.
+This process requires energy because the molecules must overcome intermolecular forces to transform from a more ordered liquid state to a less ordered gas state.

 Subscribe